The foundational user journey worksheet

 How to use this worksheet

-Take one ideal buyer.
-Walk them through each stage below and answer three things at every step: what they believe, what they need answered, and the one action that moves them forward.
+Take one ideal buyer, not "everyone."
+Walk them through each stage below and answer three things at every step: what they believe walking in, what they need answered to move, and the one action that carries them forward.
+If you cannot name the action for a stage, that is a page with no job.
+Flag it.

 - Where did they come from, and what were they hoping to find?

-- What do they already believe about a company like yours?
+- What do they already believe about a company like yours, good and bad?

-- What's the one promise that earns the click?
+- What is the one promise that earns the click?

-- Does the page confirm they're in the right place, fast?
+- Does the page confirm they are in the right place, fast?

-- What's the single most important thing they should understand?
+- What is the single most important thing they should understand here?

-- What objection are they bringing that you must address early?
+- What objection are they bringing that you must address early, not bury?

 - What makes you the safe choice, not just the interesting one?

-- What question, unanswered, would make them leave?
+- What question, left unanswered, would quietly make them leave?

-- Is the next step obvious and low-friction?
+- Is the next step obvious and low-friction, or do they have to hunt for it?

-- What reassurance do they need at the moment of commitment?
+- What reassurance do they need at the exact moment of commitment?

-- What happens immediately after they act — is it clear?
+- What happens immediately after they act: is it clear and confidence-building?

-- What makes them glad they chose you in week one?
+- What makes them glad they chose you in the first week, not just at renewal?

 - What turns them into a referral or a repeat engagement?